 This method most closely resembles the “hang move” triggering tactic made popular by Hall of Fame Angler and LOTW guide, Bill Sandy.
 In the hang move, the lure is slowed just before it enters each turn, causing it to momentarily hover, allowing a follower to swipe at an easy target.

 Our boatside stratagem with rubber is much more emphasized, particularly because our lure allows us to dramatically alter our speed.
-The one disadvantage to a bucktail is its inability to decrease speed too greatly, because the blades may stop spinning.
+The one disadvantage to fishing a bucktail is its inability to decrease speed too greatly, because the blades may stop spinning.
 This isn’t a concern with a plastic so we can really work to keep our bait in the strike zone – again, between the corners in this scenario.

-The modified figure-8 described above is a semi-scripted attempt to create an optimal scenario for both ourselves and the fish.
+The modified figure-eight described above is a semi-scripted attempt to create an optimal scenario for both ourselves and the fish.
 Throughout the retrieve, the musky has been lagging behind, timing that perfect moment to strike.
 That moment hasn't yet occurred naturally, but our maneuver creates that opportunity.
 It's an inherit belief that muskies are opportunistic, so we’re hoping that follower will to turn into an eater given the chance.

 To bring this full-circle, tie in the nature of following fish in relation to the retrieve style of soft baits.
 With the hang-back tendencies of muskies shadowing plastics, and the speed bursts through each straightaway, we